The Top 8 things to ask an Accountant before You hire them for your Business…

 How to report scams to the IRS

 If you have come across these and other scams, you should report them to the IRS.
 Has someone contacted you impersonating the IRS?
-You can report them to the Treasury Inspector General for Tax Administration using this form.
+You can report them to the Treasury Inspector General for Tax Administration.
 Have you received scam phone calls?
-You can report those to the Federal Trade Commission with the FTC Complaint Assistant.
-Make sure to include “IRS Telephone Scam” in your complaint notes.
-And, as mentioned above, you can report any phishing attempts to this IRS email.
+You can report those to the Federal Trade Commission.
+And, as mentioned above, you can report any phishing attempts to the IRS.
 Do you suspect that you’ve been the victim of identity theft?
-You should immediately file a police report and an identity theft affidavit form with the IRS.
+You should immediately file a police report.

 Now that you’ve read all about common IRS tax scams, there are a few things you should remember.
 The IRS, FDIC, and other federal agencies will never call, text, or email you out of the blue.
 They will never demand payment over the phone or threaten to arrest you or cancel your Social Security number if you don’t pay them.
 They will never ask you to provide sensitive data through any unverified avenues.